neuro-team-femto/neuro-team-femto.github.io/_posts/2022-11-09-LULLABYTE_PhD_position.md

 #### Applicants

-The ideal applicant for this position holds a Master of Science with a background either in computational modeling (e.g., control engineering, physiological system modeling, computer science) and an interest in neuroscience, or in experimental psychology/neuroscience with a strong interest in computational methods (e.g., computational neuroscience, psychophysical data modeling).
-The position would be also suitable for a M.D. in Neurology/Sleep Medicine, with an appetite for computational methods.
+The ideal applicant for this position holds a Master of Science with a background either in control engineering/bioengineering and an interest in neuroscience, or in neuroscience with a strong interest in computational methods (e.g., computational neuroscience, psychophysical data modeling).
 The project offers the best training potential for applicants who already have experience analysing awake/sleep EEG data, and have a solid programming background in Python, R or Matlab.

-<b>Important notice:</b> because the position is funded by a [Marie Skłodowska-Curie action](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/doctoral-networks), there are strict mobility rules of eligibility for this position. <b> Applicants must not have resided </b> or carried out their main activity (work, studies etc.) <b> in France for more than 12 months in the last 36 months </b> before the date of recruitment, i.e. between Sept.
+ <span style="color:red">  <b>Important notice:</b> because the position is funded by a [Marie Skłodowska-Curie action](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/doctoral-networks), there are strict mobility rules of eligibility for this position. <b> Applicants must not have resided </b> or carried out their main activity (work, studies etc.) <b> in France for more than 12 months in the last 36 months </b> before the date of recruitment, i.e. between Sept.
 2020 and Sept.
-2023.
+2023. </span>.

 <hr>

 #### How to apply:

-Applications will be done using a dedicated link on the CNRS employment web portal, to be opened from Jan.
-2023 onwards.
-Watch this space for details. <br>
+Applications will be done using a dedicated link on the CNRS employment web portal, to be opened from 6 March 2023 onwards.
+Watch this space for the link. <br>

+Application material:
+- curriculum vitae
+- motivation letter detailing past experiences that are relevant for the project
+- name of 2-3 referees who could provide reference letters if needed

-Application period: *Feb 1st - Mar 31st 2023*<br>
+Application period: *March 6th - Mar 31st 2023*<br>
 Application deadline: *31st March 2023*<br>
+Interviews conducted: *April 2023* <br>
 Start date: *1st September 2023* (3 year, fulltime)<br>

 For informal enquiries, please contact: <br>